drewmccormack/ensembles/README.md

 10. Add the following import in your precompiled header file, or in any files using Ensembles.

         #import <Ensembles/Ensembles.h>

+If you would like to use the Ensembles module instead of the static library, try this...

+1. In Finder, drag the `Ensembles iOS.xcodeproj` project from the `Framework` directory into your Xcode project.
+2. Select your App's project root in the source list on the left, and then select the App's target.
+3. In the General tab, click the + button in the _Embedded Binaries_ section.
+4. Choose `Ensembles.framework` in the iOS section.
+(Don't accidentally choose the Mac framework.)
+5. Import Ensembles in your source.

+For Objective-C

+        #import <Ensembles/Ensembles.h>

+For Swift

+        import Ensembles

 #### Incorporating Ensembles in an OS X Project